 When you come to explore the un-stately home, we can continue to preserve Calke's fascinating past.
-Now that the house is closed for the winter, the house team have been busy with their winter cleaning and conservation while the house is closed.
+Now that the house is closed for the winter, the house team will begin the big winter clean behind closed doors.
 So what does that involve?

 The main priority for the winter season is to clean and inspect every room on the visitor route.
 The house team carefully strip all the displays around the house and clean each individual part, from the objects themselves to the walls and carpets around them.
 Everything is then covered with dustsheets to keep it all clean and protected until the house opens.

 Whilst we don't restore the collections to their former grandeur, it's important to keep them clean to prevent further damage and decay.

 Whilst the rest of the collection along the visitor route is cleaned during winter, we have a separate system for cleaning the books in the library (yes, we clean the books).
 This is sometimes done when the house is open – if you’re lucky, you might see the conservation team in action on your next visit.

 Alongside routine winter cleaning we have specialist conservators working on items of the collection that need some extra attention.
 Last year, two lamps from the collection were sent to a specialist conservator for remedial work, and will be returned to their homes this winter.
 The remaining lamps will then be sent away for repairs.

 Earlier in the year, we had Eyemats installed in certain rooms of the house along the visitor route.
 Eyemats are a protective flooring made to look exactly like the original floors, which means that we can still allow visitors to walk over the floors and see what they look like, without causing damage to the flooring underneath.